section-engineering-education/engineering-education/articles/react-native-firebase-storage/index.md

   - url: /engineering-education/react-native-firebase-storage/hero.jpg
     alt: React Native Non-Expo Firebase Storage Hero Image
 ---
 In this tutorial, we will be building a Non-Expo React Native application to upload images and videos to Firebase cloud storage.
+Firebase is a platform developed by Google used to create mobile and web applications.
+It was originally an independent company founded in 2011.
 <!--more-->
 ### Firebase
-Firebase is a platform developed by Google for creating mobile and web applications.
-It was originally an independent company founded in 2011.
 In 2014, Google acquired the platform and it is now their flagship offering for app development.
 Cloud Storage for Firebase is a powerful and cost-effective storage service.
 The Cloud Storage SDK supports file uploads and downloads for your apps.
 You can use the cloud storage SDK to store images, audio, video, or other user-generated content.

 ### Prerequisites
 The fundamentals of React and React Native will not be covered in this tutorial.
 If you are not comfortable with the fundamentals, this is a [helpful tutorial](https://reactnative.dev/docs/tutorial) that you can go through before beginning with this project.